nahK994/tiny-letters/README.md

 ## **Contributing**

 Contributions are welcome!
-Please open an issue or submit a pull request on the [GitHub repository](https://github.com/nahK994/TinyLetter).
+Please open an issue or submit a pull request on the [GitHub repository](https://github.com/nahK994/tiny-letters).

----

-## **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---